SitecorePowerShell/Book/working_with_sitecore_items.md

 Zengage             en       {D55FE1D5-1CAC-4A2E-9DFE-D624D0F51886} 1       TenantTemplate
 ```

-## Getting items by path with Sitecore query
+## Getting items by Path with Sitecore query

 It's not always the most efficient to operate on items by traversing the tree using `Get-ChildItem`.
 This is especially true if you need to work on large trees but need to select only a few items of e.g. a specific template.
 For this we’ve introduced support for the Sitecore query within our provider.